kshaffer/courses/mt4-assign.md

 Also, please consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
 If you are due for a Twitter essay or a blog post, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission form linked there.

+If you submitted a blog post Feb 23/24, please revise it for Monday/Tuesday based on the comments received.
+Either update your Google doc to reflect the suggested improvement, or respectfully respond to the comment about why you choose not to make the revision.
+Then click "resolve" for each comment.

 N.B.: There are wikipedia groups scheduled for 3/4, but since we will be doing paper consultations in lieu of that class meeting, I will be adjusting the schedule.
 I'll fill you in on that once it's updated, but no one will do wikipedia presentations next week.

 ## Prep for February 25/26